 Young people living in special housing accommodations require a minimum of accompaniment designed to stabilise these individuals on the psychological, social and relational level.

 Some municipalities have already established this kind of sheltered living arrangement.
-Six municipalities currently provide special housing accomodations for young people; other municipalities should follow the lead.
+Around ten social services currently provide special housing accomodations for young people in twenty municipalities; other municipalities should follow the lead.
 A network of projects on the local level will be set up in order to create synergies between the different projects.

-The National Agency for Children (ONE; Office national de l’enfance) is an administration placed under the authority of the Ministry of Education, Children and Youth; it was created by the 2008 law on the child and family aid.
+The National Office for Children (ONE; Office national de l’enfance) is an administration placed under the authority of the Ministry of Education, Children and Youth; it was created by the 2008 law on the child and family aid.

 The ONE is the national contact point providing information on all available support measures and assistance to children and young people in need (difficulties with regard to their physical, mental, psychological and social development, or situations of physical or mental danger, social exclusion, etc.).